LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 nothing added to commit but untracked files present (use "git add" to track)
 </pre>
-Many terms in the above output would be worth to be explained, but not by me.
+Many terms in the above output would be worth explaining, but not by me.
 Just be sure to understand what <code>branch</code>, <code>commit</code>, <code>tracked/untracked</code> means in the git world.
-Luckily the command is so sweet to add a hint for us as last line: <code>(use "git add" to track)</code>
+Luckily the command is so sweet to add a hint for us in the last line: <code>(use "git add" to track)</code>

-Git is built for this reason: it can track all modifications we do to code base and it take a picture (a snapshot in git terminology) of the whole code base everytime we commit these changes.
-But <code>git init</code> initialized an empty repository: we must tell git which files to add to tracked ones.
+Git is built for this reason: it can track all modifications we do to the code base and it takes a picture (a snapshot in git terminology) of the whole code base every time we commit changes.
+But <code>git init</code> initialized an empty repository; we must tell git which files to add to the tracked ones.

-We simply want to track all files <code>module-starter</code> created for us: <code>git add .</code> add the current directory and all its content to tracked content.
+We simply want to track all files <code>module-starter</code> created for us: <code>git add .</code> adds the current directory and all its contents to the tracked content.
 Run it and check the status again:

 <pre>
 git-client> git add .